NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/product.rst

 .. _create-a-product:

 **********************************
-Extending GeoIPS with new Products
+Extend GeoIPS with new Products
 **********************************

 This section discusses how to create multiple products for CLAVR-x data, specifically